 Are you feeling overwhelmed with paper?
 You are not alone.
 Many of us struggle with this.
 If it is not handled on a consistent basis, it can mushroom into a huge project.
+A filing system can help keep things organized.

 Let’s break it down.